“Did you eat any beta-glucan in the morning?”

 “Well, did you eat any oats?”

 This exchange of words could well be from a chemistry lecture held by Ndegwa Maina.
-Maina, a prize-winning university lecturer, teaches the applied chemistry and laboratory work to students of the international Master’s Programme in Food Sciences and the Bachelor’s Programme in Food Sciences.
+Maina, a prize-winning university lecturer, teaches the applied chemistry and laboratory work to students of the Master’s Programme in Food Sciences and the Bachelor’s Programme in Food Sciences.

 By asking about beta-glucan and oats, Maina is hoping that students put the two things together.
 In simplified terms, oats contain beta-glucan, an important dietary fibre.